Embassytown

 Embassytown is a science fiction novel by British author China Miéville.
 It was published in the UK by Pan Macmillan on 6 May 2011, and in the US by Del Rey Books on 17 May 2011.
 A limited edition was released by Subterranean Press.
-The plot of the novel surrounds the town of Embassytown, the native alien residents known as Ariekei, their Language, and the human interaction with them.
+The novel's plot involves the town of Embassytown, the native alien residents known as Ariekei, their Language, and humans' interaction with them.
 The novel was well reviewed and won the 2012 Locus Award for Best Science Fiction Novel.